John Akinde

-Job Ayo Akinde (born 8 July 1989), known as John Akinde, is an English professional footballer who plays for club Braintree Town.
+Job Ayo Akinde (born 8 July 1989), known as John Akinde, is an English professional footballer who plays for club Folkestone Invicta.

 He previously played for Barnet from 2014 to 2018 and for Lincoln City from 2018 to 2020.
 In the 2014–15 season, he led the Conference Premier league in scoring, helping Barnet win the league.
 In the 2018–19 season, he led Lincoln City in scoring, helping them win League Two.

 Career

 Akinde's youth career started at Tottenham.
 Akinde played for Ebbsfleet United where he was a graduate of the club's academy under their previous name, Gravesend and Northfleet.
 In 28 league appearances for Gravesend/Ebbsfleet, Akinde scored 10 goals, he also won the FA Trophy with Ebbsfleet in the season before joining Bristol City, laying on the winning goal in the final at Wembley against Torquay United.
 He had a loan spell at Margate and two loan spells at Whitstable Town.